AmaanHUB/provisioning-dev-environment/README.md

 * Creates a Rakefile, can use to say which tests to run and when (from the a something.rb file)
 	* Run with `rake spec` to run the tests
 	* It can check within and outside the virtual machine

+* Running the file first, one should get a few failures (or all) since things have not been installed/enabled etc, so these need to be done

 ## JS Package Manager